dobin/detonator/doc/setup-azure.md

 # Setup Azure

 THIS IS WORK IN PROGRESS.
+EXPERIMENTAL.
+TBD.

 This will take you many hours, if not days.
 Be prepared.